Sukhoi: Contemporary era

-Integration of the Irkut Corporation and cease operation
+Integration of the Irkut Corporation

 At the end of November 2018, United Aircraft Corporation transferred SCAC from Sukhoi to the Irkut Corporation, to become UAC's airliner division, as Leonardo S.p.A. pulled out in early 2017 because of Superjet's poor financial performance.
 Irkut will manage the Superjet 100, the MC-21 and the Russo-Chinese CR929 widebody, but the Il-114 passenger turboprop and modernized Ilyushin Il-96-400 widebody will stay with Ilyushin.
 The new commercial division will also include the Yakovlev Design Bureau, avionics specialist UAC—Integration Center and composite manufacturer AeroComposit.

 Sukhoi Civil Aircraft Company (SCAC), a developer and manufacturer of SuperJet aircraft, ceased operations as an independent legal entity and became a branch of IRKUT Corporation, changing its name to Regional aircraft.
 This is stated on the company's website.

-"Within the implementation of the strategy uniting civil aircraft companies into one Civil Aviation Division JSC “SCA” has been integrated into Irkut Corporation starting from February 17, 2020.
-The decision was adopted by JSC “SCA” Shareholders on June 27, 2019.
+"Within the implementation of the strategy uniting civil aircraft companies into one Civil Aviation Division JSC “SCA” has been integrated into Irkut Corporation since February 17, 2020.
+JSC “SCA” Shareholders adopted the decision on June 27, 2019.
 Regional Aircraft – Branch of the Irkut Corporation shall resume the continuity of business in the areas of development, production and aftersales support of the aircraft," - it is stated on corporate website in the section "Company".

+In June 2023 patents for a new design of a single-engine Su-75 stealth fighter were filed and given the codename "Checkmate".
+The design has taken three years, and test aircraft are under construction.

+On 23 February 2024, smoke was seen emerging from a warehouse located on the site of Sukhoi Design Bureau's headquarters in Moscow.
+On 14 June 2024, another fire, this time more serious, broke out in a different building at the same site in Moscow, collapsing the roof of the latter.
+An area of some 800 square meters was destroyed.
+However, officials said the building wasn't in use then.
+Over 70 firefighters and 25 units were used to put out this fire.